Marko’s event API supports:

 staticbutton on-clickhandleClick) -- Log click

-In the above example, any time the <button>
+In the above example, any time the <button> is clicked the handleClick function is called.

 You can also use an inline arrow function: